 The couple lived together and married for a total of 10 years before separation and divorce.

 They built a house and bought several properties while together.
+He ensured that all properties, including those which his wife invested heavily, were in his name.

 They gave birth to a daughter, now in university.